StefanoMarina/knot/SYNTAX.md

 }
 ``

-This will, in order, trigger /panic and /load_file when CC 100 reaches 64 or more.
+This will, in order, trigger /panic and /load_file when CC 100 reaches 64.

 ### Shell commands